Read what we at Nebula thought about Salesforce World Tour London and what our key takeaways were!

 “With the World Tour this year concentrating so much on Blazing Trails and education, I decided to spend a lot of time speaking with the people on the stands.
 This gave me the chance to get to know products (both Clouds and Apps) that I didn’t know so well.
 It also refreshed my knowledge of products I’m more familiar with.
 One thing that really stood out in speaking with those on the varied stands was quite how many people build products to fulfil the same goal.
 Products such as CTI or Sales person analysis.
 This not only provides further evidence of the stableness of Salesforce’s business model but also means that having the opportunity to speak to so many partners in one place was invaluable.”

 Nicola Eagling, Pardot Consultant:

 “Having attended the last few World Tours now, there is always a consistent theme about putting the customer first and how the Salesforce platform helps you to do just that.
-I thought this year evolved that idea even more by focusing on how the different Salesforce products can be used together to ensure we no longer work in silos across marketing, sales and service – and altogether giving the customer a cohesive and personalised experience.
-Hearing about how other companies are tackling GDPR was also interesting – and it’s certainly not the last we’ve heard of these regulations!”
+I thought this year evolved that idea even more by focusing on how the different Salesforce products can be used together to ensure we no longer work in silos across marketing, sales and service.
+Altogether giving the customer a cohesive and personalised experience.
+Hearing about how other companies are tackling GDPR was also interesting.
+We can with certainty say that it’s not the last we’ve heard of these regulations!”